jurrien-fakkeldij/chapter-workshop-beth/README.md

 - Then swaps the entire innerHTML with the received response.

 To checkout other triggers please visit (https://htmx.org/attributes/hx-trigger/).
-Now because we are calling the `GET /todos` resource we need to add this in our router.
+Now because we are calling the `GET /todos` resource we need to add this in our router (By now I am assuming you know how to add this to the router, if not ask).
 ```typescript
 .get("/todos", async () => {
     return <TodoList todos={db} />;